Which place is cheaper, Charleston or Saint Simons?

 In January, Saint Simons usually receives around the same amount of rain as Charleston.
 Saint Simons gets 3.3 inches (83 mm) of rain, while Charleston receives 3.3 inches (85 mm) of rain each month for the winter.

 Both Charleston and Saint Simons during the spring are popular places to visit.
+The spring months attract visitors to Saint Simons because of the beaches, the small town charm, and the natural beauty.
 Also, the beaches and the natural beauty are the main draw to Charleston this time of year.

 In April, Saint Simons is generally a little warmer than Charleston.
-Temperatures in Saint Simons average around 68°F (20°C), and Charleston stays around 64°F (18°C).
+Daily temperatures in Saint Simons average around 68°F (20°C), and Charleston fluctuates around 64°F (18°C).

 In Charleston, it's very sunny this time of the year.
 It's quite sunny in Saint Simons.
 In the spring, Saint Simons often gets around the same amount of sunshine as Charleston.
 Saint Simons gets 285 hours of sunny skies this time of year, while Charleston receives 275 hours of full sun.